These 6 prepaid SIM cards for U.S. tourists will take your 2026 travels to the next level

 Only shared hotspot data allotment

-Ultra Mobile is a Mobile Virtual Network Operator (MVNO) that utilizes T-Mobile's network, which means that you'll get T-Mobile coverage at a lower price.
+Ultra Mobile is a Mobile Virtual Network Operator (MVNO) on T-Mobile's network, which means that you'll get fabulous T-Mobile coverage, but at a lower price.
 In our Ultra Mobile review, we noticed strong coverage and speeds.
-We suggest going for the Ultra Mobile 3GB plan if you only plan to visit the U.S. for a month or less.
-But if things change and you end up staying longer, you can still enjoy tempting discounts.
+We recommend going for the Ultra Mobile 4GB plan if you only plan to visit the U.S. for a month or less.
+But if things change and you end up staying a bit longer, you can still enjoy tempting discounts by signing up for multiple months of service.

-With the 3GB plan, you get a regular SIM and after 30 days, the plan's validity will end; this makes it great for users who just want simple talk and text to a wide range of destinations without relying too much on data during their trip.
-For a monthly cost of $19 (taxes and fees not included), you'll get a SIM kit offering unlimited talk and text to more than 90 countries worldwide, plus free Wi-Fi calling and up to 3GB of 5G/4G LTE data, so you should have no issues staying connected with friends and family.
-The plan also offers a monthly $1.50 international calling credit and a one-time $5 international roaming credit.
+With the 4GB plan, you get a regular SIM and after 30 days, the plan's validity will end; this makes it great for users who just want simple talk and text functionality to a wide range of destinations without relying a whole lot on data during their stay.
+At a monthly cost of just $19 (taxes and fees not included), you'll get a SIM kit offering unlimited talk and text to more than 90 countries worldwide, as well as free Wi-Fi calling and up to 4GB of 5G/4G LTE data, so you should have no issues staying connected with your friends and family.
+The plan also has a monthly $1.50 international calling credit and a one-time $5 international roaming credit, along with perks like unlimited talk and text in Mexico and Canada, and mobile hotspot usage.

 Swipe to scroll horizontally